MakeContributions/DSA/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My addition does not have a spelling problem
 - [ ] My submission has a proper and user-friendly description of the algorithm
 - [ ] My submission has the time complexity of the algorithm
-- [ ] My submission has sample input-output of the program
+- [ ] My submission has sample input-output of the program (NOT FOR PYTHON)
 - [ ] The description does not end with punctuation

 <!-- PULL REQUEST TEMPLATE -->